Ioannis Alevras: Later political career

 Later that year, PASOK won the 1985 Greek legislative election with 161 MPS while New Democracy elected 126.
 Papandreou remained Prime Minister and Alevras was elected Speaker for a second time.
-In the same year, Papandreou was indicted by Parliament in connection with the US$200 million Bank of Crete embezzlement scandal.
+In the same year, Papandreou was indicted by Parliament in connection with the US$200 million Bank of Crete embezzlement Koskotas scandal.
 He was accused of helping the embezzlement by ordering state corporations to transfer their holdings to the Bank of Crete where the interest was allegedly skimmed off to benefit PASOK.

 The June 1989 Greek legislative election which followed the scandal was inconclusive.
 New Democracy came first with 145 MPs and PASOK second with only 125, Alevras among them.
 Neither was enough to form a government by itself.
 New Democracy formed an alliance with third Party Coalition of the Left and Progress.
 Their alliance formed a government under Tzannis Tzannetakis.

 Synaspismos withdrew its support of the new government only months later.
 The resulting November 1989 Greek legislative election was again inconclusive.
 New Democracy came first with 148 MPs and PASOK second with 128, Alevras among them.
 While each had won 3 more MPs that in the previous election, again none of the two could form a government alone.

 The caretaker government under Yiannis Grivas resigned on 23 November 1989.
 Replaced by a coalition government under Xenophon Zolotas.
 The new government included representatives of New Democracy, PASOK and Synaspismos and organized the 1990 Greek legislative election.
 New Democracy came first with 150 MPs and PASOK second with 123, Alevras among them.
 New Democracy had enough Parliamentary support to form its own government under Party leader Constantine Mitsotakis.
+Alevras was a presidential candidate against Karamanlis in the spring of 1990.

 The Mitsotakis government remained in office for about three years.
 The heightened public irritation over the Macedonia issue with the neighbouring Republic of Macedonia caused several ND parliament members, led by Antonis Samaras, to withdraw their support from Mitsotakis' government and form a new political party, Political Spring (Politiki Anoiksi).
 With not enough MPs to remain in office, the New Democracy government organized the 1993 Greek legislative election.

 PASOK won the elections with 170 MPs and New Democracy came second with only 111.
 Andreas Papandreou became Prime Minister again.
 Alevras was elected MP for the tenth and last time.

-He died due to bronchopneumonia at 4 am, on April 6th, 1995, following a three-day stay in Hygea Hospital's ICU.
+He died due to bronchopneumonia at 4 am, on April 6, 1995, following a three-day stay in Hygea Hospital's ICU.
 He had a state funeral, with honors equivalent to an incumbent prime minister.